-- (1) when calculating the height of a building for compliance with height limitations, mechanical equipment, including heating, ventilation, and air-conditioning units, on top of the building are included in that calculation; - (2) new primary-use surface parking lots are prohibited; and - (4) for new construction, the minimum lot area per dwelling unit is 200 square feet.
+- (1) when calculating the height of a building for compliance with height limitations, mechanical equipment, including heating, ventilation, and air-conditioning units, on top of the building are included in that calculation; - (2) new principal-use surface parking lots are prohibited; and

+(3) for new construction, the minimum lot area per dwelling unit is 200 square feet.
 (Ord.
-16-581.)
+16-581; Ord.
+22-181.)